-By default, [4] (Continuous shooting) is set.
-At the decisive moment. press the shutter button completely to take the picture.
+By default, []] (Continuous shooting) is set.
+At the decisive moment, press the shutter button completely to take the picture.
 You can track moving subjects by panning the camera as you keep holding down the shutter button to shoot continuously.

-- To see which lenses support the [] mode, refer to the Canon website. - With lenses that support [\$\overline{\infty}\$] mode, the camera automatically corrects subject blur and (based on the [Effect] setting) adjusts shutter speed, regardless of the lens IS setting. - The AF method can only be set to [1-point AF] or [Zone AF].
+- With lenses that support [] mode, the camera automatically corrects subject blur and (based on the [Effect] setting) adjusts shutter speed, regardless of the lens IS setting. - The AF method can only be set to [1-point AF] or [Zone AF].
 By default, it is set to [Zone AF], with the zone in the center of the screen selected. - To prevent camera shake, it is recommended that you hold the camera with both hands, tighten your arms close to your body, and track the subject's movement smoothly to take pictures. - This effect is most effective with trains, cars, etc. that move at a constant speed in one direction. - Taking test shots or checking the image by playing it back immediately after shooting is recommended. - With telephoto lenses, be careful about camera shake and subject blur.
 To avoid camera shake, consider using a tripod or monopod. - Continuous shooting in [] mode captures up to approx. 4.0 shots per second.